-Beautifully written picture books, where the words are cut and polished like jewels, have been all but eclipsed by the current vogue for funny, quirky books.
-Which is why we should treasure writers like Berlie Doherty who are incapable of writing a mediocre sentence.
 Blue John is created by the Queen of Darkness from the purple-blue heart of a glacier and the gold of the sun to live with her in the caverns under the mountain.
 He must never leave the darkness for the light, she warns, or he will turn to stone.
-But the sound of children’s laughter and games outside is impossible to resist.’
+But the sound of children’s laughter and games outside is impossible to resist.

-The internationally celebrated Lindsay String Quartet invited me to write a ‘story to music’ for their Christmas concert.
-I chose the haunting piece by the Czech composer, Smetana, From My Life.
-It made me think of ice and darkness and sunlight, and the caverns of Castleton near where I live in Derbyshire.
-Deep in those caverns a beautiful stone called Blue John is mined and fashioned into wine goblets, jewellery and other ornaments.
+Now, why did I write the story?
+The internationally celebrated violinist Peter Cropper invited me some time ago to write a ‘story to music’ for the Lindsay String Quartet’s Christmas children’s concert.
+I chose the haunting piece by the Czech composer, Smetana, From my Life.
+The music made me think of ice and darkness and sunlight, loneliness and joy.
+I walked over the Mam Tor mountain with the music in my head, and looked down at the caverns, and I knew immediately what I was going to write about.
 So I invented a character called Blue John, a little boy who is made out of stone…

-The first performance, which was directed by Peter Cheeseman, was at the Crucible Theatre, Sheffield, on 12 December 1999.
+The first performance was at the Crucible Theatre, Sheffield, on 12th December 1999.
 The players were the Lindsays and the readers were Romy Saunders and David Kendal.

-I’m very proud to tell you about a lovely set of felt hangings depicting the story, and inspired by Tim’s illustrations.
+I’m very proud to tell you about a lovely set of felt hangings depicting the story, and inspired by Tim’s illustrations in the picture book edition.
 They have been made by members of High Peak Community Arts, and they are a feast of jewel-like colours now gracing the walls of Buxton Library, which will be their home.